About The Surviving Object

 To demonstrate the forces of the digital realm re-animating a historical configuration ‘against’ the ambient historical assumptions of the moment.

-To make visible repressed material, especially the containment or erasure of the roles of Elizabeth Ruth Escombe/Ruth Edwards, (1832–1907) and Clementina Elphinstone Fleeming/Clementina Maude, Viscountess Hawarden, (1822 -1865) whose thought can be traced as shaping presences within the collection much as, in scientific research, the characteristics of apparently absent particles can be traced from their interactions with observable materials.
+To make visible repressed materials, especially the containment or erasure of the roles of Elizabeth Ruth Escombe/Ruth Edwards, (1832–1907) and Clementina Elphinstone Fleeming/Clementina Maude, Viscountess Hawarden, (1822 -1865) whose thought can be traced as shaping presences within The Surviving Object much as, in scientific research, the characteristics of apparently absent particles can be traced from their interactions with observable materials.